seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 The microscope uses a high-resolution (5 MB) camera with a high dynamic range.
 The field of view is typically ~1 x 1 mm, but this can be adjusted (manually).
-The lighting is typcially in reflection, with a lamp whose intensity can be adjusted, as well as the frame integration time and gain.
+The lighting is typically in reflection, with a lamp whose intensity can be adjusted, as well as the frame integration time and gain.
 Lighting in transmission can be done for samples that allow it.
 A user-controllable pan-tilt-zoom camera in the